qchenevier/MBA_memoire/doc/reaction_organization.md

   - positioning the company so that its capabilities provide the best defense against the competitive force
   - influencing the balance of the forces through strategic moves, thereby improving the company's position

 To this end, we suggest to analyze the organizations' strengths using the 3 Value Disciplines introduced by @Treacy1993: Operational Excellence, Customer Intimacy, Product Leadership.
-Those 3 value disciplines are described by @Treacy1993 as following:
+Those 3 value disciplines are described as following:

 - Operational excellence means providing customers with reliable products or services at competitive prices and delivered with minimal diﬃculty or inconvenience [@Treacy1993].
 - Customer intimacy means segmenting and targeting markets precisely and then tailoring offerings to match exactly the demands of those niches [@Treacy1993].
 - Product leadership means offering customers leading-edge products and services that consistently enhance the customer's use [@Treacy1993].

 Those 3 value disciplines are not mutually exclusive and should be viewed more as "flavors" than "separate groups".
-Depending on the size of the organization, it could be focusing on more than one value discipline.
+Depending on its size, an organization could be focusing on more than one value discipline.

 We also introduce a mapping of the 5 competitive forces introduced by @Porter1979 on each orgniazations' strength (or "flavor").
 Those forces are seen as being more probably the weak points for a certain type of organizational strength, but they are also greatly depending on the industry context in which the organization is evolving.